Mammography Offers Early Detection of Breast Cancer

 Breast Biopsies Analyze for Cancer Cells

 Sometimes a lump in the breast is found to be benign, meaning it is an irregularity, but not cancer.
 If your lump or lesion cannot be confirmed as benign through physical examination or imaging tests, a breast biopsy is required.
 This procedure will obtain tissue samples for analysis by pathologists to determine whether the area of concern contains cancerous cells.
-Because most of these lesions are so small at the time of detection, diagnostic image-guidance is necessary to ensure the most accurate biopsy sampling.
+Because most of these lesions are small at the time of detection, diagnostic image-guidance is necessary to ensure the most accurate biopsy sampling.
 Biopsies may be performed with any of the following diagnostic imaging guidance techniques:

 Comprehensive Breast Cancer Diagnostic Services